Where’s the Harm – Recycling or Disposal?

 E-waste recycling has the potential to cause harm even in workplaces in the U.S., particularly at facilities that are shredding electronics and processing CRT glass.
 This is a sector that has traditionally had little attention from OSHA, and for which health and safety protocols are still being developed.
 While many recyclers know what materials to expect to find in older products, they don’t have an easy way to find out what new materials may be contained in newer products (including nanomaterials) or what hazards these materials might pose if the products are shredded.
 (Shredders generate airborne dust.)

-In July 2014, the two agencies in the U.S. government released a report called, “Evaluation of Occupational Exposures at an Electronic Scrap Recycling Facility.”
+In July 2014, the U.S. government’s National Institute for Occupational Safety and Health (NIOSH) released a report called, “Evaluation of Occupational Exposures at an Electronic Scrap Recycling Facility.”
 This report found some troubling results including:

 ● Blood lead levels ranged up to 13.7 micrograms per deciliter of blood.
 A level of 10 or higher is considered high.
 Two